 It might surprise you to know that some of my biggest thrills here at TVFGI have involved vinegar.
 Making fruit vinegars, to be exact, and the revelation that they can be the most explosive, versatile flavor tools in my entire kitchen arsenal.
 I know vinegar sounds like an unlikely candidate for such praise, but I couldn’t be more serious.
-The secret to this Blood Orange Vinegar, like my BLACKBERRY VINEGAR and my RASPBERRY VINEGAR, is the high ratio of fresh fruit juice and fruit pulp.
+The secret to this citrus vinegar, like my blackberry vinegar and my raspberry vinegar, is the high ratio of fresh fruit juice and fruit pulp.
 It’s something you can’t get off the shelf, even at the fanciest gourmet shops, because the processing just sucks the life right out of the mass produced product.
 On top of that, what you can buy in the store is incredibly expensive.
 It all adds up to one of the best kitchen projects you could ever treat yourself to.

 When I’m feeling down, or lacking in inspiration here on the blog, this is the kind of project that can bring all my enthusiasm right back to the surface.
 How easy and satisfying this is — the whole thing takes just a few minutes from start to finish — from cutting the rinds off the oranges and revealing the jewel tones of their flesh, to decanting the rosy elixir into a recycled vinegar bottle.
 My scant cup of vinegar will enhance so many things in the next few weeks, I can hardly wait.
 Maybe it will become part of a glaze for roast chicken, maybe I’ll experiment with a shrub cocktail, but I know for sure it will be turning plain salads into something to get excited about.

 what you’ll need:

 - about 2 good sized blood oranges

 - 1/3 cup white wine vinegar ~ choose a good quality vinegar for this.

 - Remove the peel from the oranges.